You Deserve Each Other: Production

-The film is an adaptation of the novel by Sarah Hogle directed by Marc Silverstein and Abby Kohn with the pair also revising the script adaptation originally completed by Brett Haley and Marc Basch.
+The film is an adaptation of the novel by Sarah Hogle directed by Abby Kohn and Marc Silverstein with the pair also revising the script adaptation originally completed by Brett Haley and Marc Basch.
 The film is produced by Fifth Season with producers including Anthony Bregman and Peter Cron from Likely Story.

 The cast is led by Meghann Fahy and Penn Badgley and includes Kyle MacLachlan and Justin Long.
-In July 2025, Natalie Morales, Ana Gasteyer, Timothy Busfield, Hope Davis, Delaney Rowe, Lisa Gilroy and Alyssa Limperis joined the cast.
+In July 2025, Natalie Morales, Ana Gasteyer, Hope Davis, Delaney Rowe, Lisa Gilroy and Alyssa Limperis joined the cast.

-Principal photography took place in New York in July 2025.
+Principal photography took place in New York City and the upper Hudson Valley from July to September 2025.
+The film is scheduled for release in early 2027.